 Firstly, it would be a nightmare, getting tangled up in stuff when hunting.

 Most spaniels would know when and where a cord is being used and, as soon as the cord is taken off, they’d be off, full in the knowledge that his handler is helpless and unable to control him.

 Better to work with your spaniel off the lead, work on the basics, and do the hard work to show him what is needed.

 Just relax with your spaniel.
 If you are out in the open and you can see him while he is hunting, and there is little chance of him finding and chasing something, then you are okay.

-Work on his tune whistle, keep him near to you, think about the wind direction and keep it varied.
+Work on his turn whistle, keep him near to you, think about the wind direction and keep it varied.

 A check cord is unnecessary and you don’t need to use one, and, if your spaniel is so out of control that you feel it is necessary, then you need to stop your training and go right back to the beginning.